-- Set it to a value from 0.08 seconds up to 20.40 seconds in increments of 0.08 seconds. - The recommended value for large system environments is 1.04. - The recommended value for small system environments is 0.08. - Set it to a value that is less than the T1 interval to ensure that the remote link station receives the delayed acknowledgment before the T1 timer expires.
+- Set it to a value from 0.08 seconds up to 20.40 seconds in increments of 0.08 seconds. - Set it to a value that is less than the T1 interval to ensure that the remote link station receives the delayed acknowledgment before the T1 timer expires.
 A typical value for the T2 timer is 0.08 seconds. - Set it to a value that depends on the media speed and the maximum latency that can be tolerated to complete a transaction.
 This latency will be realized when a transaction contains a number of packets that is not divisible by the N3 value.